KrisenKulturDE/gemeinschaft.online_openAPI/README.md

-# Callcenter Client
+# Open API for the gemeinschaft.online database

-This is the client that can write the necessary things to the database
+This is the server that can write the necessary things to the database

 ## Getting Started